rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-In many of the examples below, we will work with curried functions.
+In many examples below, we will work with curried functions.

++++

+# Partial Evaluation and Automatic Currying

++++

+TODO

 +++